The CIA’s In-Q-Tel is Investing in Startups That Can Predict the Future

-In-Q-Tel’s budget started off at $28 million its first year and has been somewhat hazy ever since.
+In-Q-Tel’s budget started off at $28 million in its first year and has been somewhat hazy ever since.
 After Sept.
 11, 2001, the government’s black budget for intelligence agencies increased dramatically, with the CIA now receiving about $14.7 billion.
 In-Q-Tel can access this money without having to fully disclose its spending.
 It also doesn’t participate in requests for comments or interviews with the media.

-In-Q-Tel, since its inception in 1999, continues to fund start-ups in the tech world ranging from skin care lines, to novel drone technology, but much of its investment goes into data mining.
-These tools collect, store and analyze data to create profiles on individuals, groups, and events that are of interest to the CIA, law enforcement, and corporations.
-Often these programs mine platforms like Twitter, Facebook and Instagram to monitor activist protests, influential “decision-makers,” and trends.
+In-Q-Tel, since its inception in 1999, continues to fund start-ups in the tech world ranging from skincare lines to novel drone technology, but much of its investment goes into data mining.
+These tools collect, store, and analyze data to create profiles on individuals, groups, and events that are of interest to the CIA, law enforcement, and corporations.
+Often these programs mine platforms like Twitter, Facebook, and Instagram to monitor activist protests, influential “decision-makers,” and trends.
 One day these algorithms surveil our personal data and activity, and the next they’re being sold to corporations for advertising.

 Who is in In-Q-Tel?

 In-Q-Tel is headed by Gilman Louie, a former video game designer, turned venture capitalist.
 Some have made note of Louie’s connections with board members of the venture capital firms that gave Facebook the funding to become the social media juggernaut it is today.
-One connection is with James Breyer, a partner and board member of Accel, the company that invested $12.7 million in Facebook’s Series A funding.
+One of its connections is to James Breyer, a partner and board member of Accel, the company that invested $12.7 million in Facebook’s Series A funding.

-Users of the game are required to allow the program to access personal data ranging from geolocation services, to camera access, and it even has the capability to remotely read, modify, or delete files on a user’s phone.
-The program can track where users are, where they’ve been, what they look like, and a multitude of personal information that could be used to create profiles and spy on individuals.
-Which begs the question; is this a beta test for a larger CIA-sponsored program?
+Users of the game are required to allow the program to access personal data ranging from geolocation services to camera access, and it even has the capability to remotely read, modify, or delete files on a user’s phone.
+The program can track where users are, where they’ve been, what they look like, and multitudes of personal information that could be used to create profiles and spy on individuals.
+This begs the question; is this a beta test for a larger CIA-sponsored program?